sgoeschl/presentations/testbusters/long-live-bruno/slides/long-live-bruno.md

 ## Automated Testing

-* You just finished your new & shiny Bruno collection
+* You finished your new & shiny Bruno collection
 * But manual testing is old-school - even I don't do it
 * Run your collections in GitHub or Jenkins
   * Under the hood the **bru** CLI tool is used